 Sol is perfect for those who’re in Madrid for a short while and/or want to be in the middle of all the action.
 You’ll have everything at your fingertips…including high rent.

 Plaza de la Puerta del Sol, also known as Sol, is smack dab in the middle of Madrid.
 Living here, you’ll always be surrounded by Madrid’s liveliness and fast pace of life.
 The sheer amount of shops and restaurants means that you can shop till you drop and eat till there’s no tomorrow, all without leaving the neighborhood.

-You’ll have easy access to various theatres, parks, statues, the Royal Palace, and endless bars and clubs.
+You’ll have easy access to various theatres, parks, the Royal Palace, and endless bars and clubs where you can experience the vibrancy of Madrid's nightlife.
 You’ll get to see the famous statue Oso y el Madroño– Madrid’s symbol, and have a first-row seat to the extravagant new year’s eve celebration under Casa de Correos’s clock tower.

 Sol is quite international.
 Not only will you hear a mix of languages as you walk down the bustling streets but you’ll also see many expats who live here.

 As with any area popular with tourists, Centro is safe as long as you’re smart about your belongings.